Refinancing with Laurel Road

-Earnest offers both personal loans and student loan refinancing.
-For this review, however, we’ll focus on Earnest student loans.
-The lender offers refinancing loans to college graduates who have their own loans and to parents who borrowed loans to pay for their child’s education.
+Earnest (which also does personal loans) offers student loan refinancing to college graduates who have their own college debt, as well as to parents who borrowed loans to pay for their child’s education.

-Here are some features you can expect with Earnest student loans:
+Here are some features you can expect with Earnest student loan refinance:

 - Autopay discount of 0.25%